 too long to input the code, you may be required to start the process afresh.
 Make sure you have

-• Check your proximity.
+the code ready to avoid delay. - Check your proximity.
 How far apart are the pairing devices?
 If they are further apart, move

-• Reset both devices.
+them closer. - Reset both devices.
 Resetting both devices can solve the pairing problem.
 You can switch your

-• Get rid of old connections.
+phone to airplane mode and back to reset it. - Get rid of old connections.
 Your devices might fail to pair because your phone might be trying to

 pair with another Bluetooth device.
 If you had paired with other devices, turn off the other

-• Make sure both devices are charged up.
+device or unpair it from your Bluetooth to ensure swift pairing with other devices. - Make sure both devices are charged up.
 Most smartphones are now equipped with a smart

 power option.
 This feature turns off Bluetooth when the battery power is low.
 Recheck your

-• Move away from the Wi-Fi router or USB port 3.0 ports.
+device, to see if this is the cause. - Move away from the Wi-Fi router or USB port 3.0 ports.
 One thing you need to know is that Wi-

 Fi can interfere with Bluetooth pairing especially if they use the same spectrum.
 If you